Guinea turmoil pushes aluminum to 10-year high - Up News Info

 Article content

-Prices in China for bauxite from Guinea, meanwhile, rose to their highest in almost 18 months.
+Prices in China for bauxite from Guinea, meanwhile, hit their highest in almost 18 months.

 Aluminum prices have risen by about 40% this year.